A Theory of Auditability for Allocation Mechanisms: Priority-Based Allocation

-We start by describing the (individual-proposing) \textit{Deferred Acceptance (DA)} mechanism of \cite{gale/shapley:62}.
-Then, we provide a novel and helpful way to instrumentalize the DA to define a class of mechanisms.
-For this class, we provide a general characterization result for having problem-specific and worst-case auditability index of two.
+We start by describing the (individual-proposing) \textit{Deferred Acceptance (DA)} algorithm of \cite{gale/shapley:62}.
+We use the DA to define a class of mechanisms.
+For this class, we provide a general characterization result for having a problem-specific and worst-case auditability index of two.

 \textit{\textbf{Deferred Acceptance (DA) for input $\theta$:} Start with Step 1.}